If you’ve received a summons and:

 Your debt will be passed to Enforcement Agents to recover on our behalf.
 Once it has been handed to the Enforcement Agents you will need to discuss your debt with them directly.

-We may consider taking the debt back from the Enforcement Agents if you provide proof that you are a vulnerable person.
+We may consider cancelling Enforcement Agent action if you provide proof that you are a vulnerable person.
 To submit proof please use the evidence form.

 - have the right to peaceful entry to your home